Trustees and Officers

 - Hugh B Chambers

 - Dominic Ostrowski

 Allan Dean-Lewis MBE

 All Trustees give their time freely with no trustee remuneration being paid.
 Trustees are required to disclose all relevant interests and register them with the General Secretary, and in accordance with the Trustees policy withdraw from decisions where a conflict of interest may arise.

-The Trustees have appointed an independent Chairman of Trustees in Lord Rooker, and two independent Trustees in Jim Morris and Dominic Ostrowski.
-The Trust is committed to advancing equality and diversity and it is the Trustees wish to have a majority of independent Trustees in the long run.
+The Trustees have appointed an independent Acting Chairman of Trustees in Nicky Moffitt, and three independent Trustees in Jim Morris, Dominic Ostrowski and Katie Traxton.
+The Trust is committed to advancing equality and diversity and now has a majority of independent Trustees.

 Trustee meetings are normally held bi-annually, where the Trustees agree the broad strategy and areas of activity for the Trust, including grant making, investment, risk management policies, performance and reserves.
 The day to day administration of grants is delegated to the Trust’s General Secretary.